-Knee High Nature is excited to offer a new seasonal approach to professional development for adults working with young children.
+Knee High Nature offers a seasonal approach to professional development for adults working with young children.
 The “A Year of Exploration” series includes local natural science content relevant to your site, and engages early childhood professionals in the best practices for frequent, unstructured time outdoors for children.

 The Knee High Nature staff works with your input to plan and present information that is relevant to the wild places just beyond your backyard, whether field, forest or pond.
 These workshops will give you the tools you need to both meet early learning standards, and spend more quality time outside in every season with the children in your care.

-Each season (spring/summer, autumn and winter) Knee High Nature teacher/naturalists will lead your group of up to 25 participants in a 2-hour workshop.
+Each season (spring/summer, autumn and winter) Knee High Nature teacher/naturalists will lead your group of up to 20 participants in a 2-hour workshop.
 If you choose to participate in just one workshop, the duration will be 3 hours.
-Sign up for all three seasons starting this spring to receive a great discount, or plan for one or two seasons of special interest to your group.
+Sign up for all three seasons starting this spring !

 Professional Learning Community (PLC)

 Collaboration is the key in our Professional Learning Community!
 Groups of both public and private early childhood professionals get together not only to learn new skills for playing and learning outside, but also to process how those skills work.
 Communities of practice are a nationally growing movement, and are an innovative and effective method.
 We all are professionals working together to make a difference in the lives of the kids and families who we serve, and professional learning communities deliver a great deal of impact on those efforts.
-By signing up for this program, you sign up for 6, three-hour sessions.
+Each multi-session PLC provides an opportunity for up to 14 contact hours of professional development, with 7 two-hour gatherings.
 During the time between meetings, you begin to implement what you learned and discussed in order to foster rich discussion and reflection within the group.

 Each monthly PLC meeting will include: